Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 An autonomous vehicle is a self-driving car without any kind of human input needed for its movement.
 This is a vehicle that can go without human intervention through hardware and software that automatically controls its mechanisms.

-These autonomous vehicles staging into our lives were through the development of technology, artificial intelligence technology, the idea of the Internet of Things, and engineering.
+These autonomous vehicles staging into our lives through the development of technology, artificial intelligence, the idea of the Internet of Things, and engineering.
 They use advanced technologies through the technical infrastructure of the radar, lidar, odometry, GPS, and computer visions for object detections from outside, without the help of human operators.

 Featured Source: